Rodger-Huang/SYSU-HCP-at-ImageCLEF-VQA-Med-2021/README.md

 pip install -r requirements.txt
 ```

+## Datasets

+The training set, validation set and test set can be downloaded from the [Google Drive](https://drive.google.com/file/d/1ovF5HF4t49ZJ8YMmaydfvcfeOf08h3yR/view?usp=sharing) directly and should be put in the `data` folder.

 ## Training

 You can train the model from scratch.
 The command and corresponding parameters are as follows: